 I just finished watching the documentary “Hitler’s Children” on the Knowledge Network.
 It isn’t a great film, but it did get me thinking.
-Adolf Hitler of course had no children, but other members of the inner circle had children and now grand children.
+Adolf Hitler of course had no children, but other members of the inner circle had children and now grandchildren.
 A Jewish filmmaker interviewed several of them and asked them about how they felt bearing such infamous surnames.
-Some of them have written books, some of moved out of Germany, others have avoided talking about it or had lived with fear or guilt or both.
+Some of them have written books, some have moved out of Germany, others have avoided talking about it or had lived with fear or guilt or both.

 I’ve written many times about reputation, particularly online reputation.
 People still end up on my website looking for information about some of the more infamous Vancouver rioters.
-It is one thing trying to live down something you did yourself, but if you’re the grandchild of a prominent Nazi and weren’t even alive during WW2 let alone took active part in it, how do you live that down?
+It is one thing trying to live down something you did yourself, but if you’re the grandchild of a prominent Nazi and weren’t even alive during WW2 let alone took an active part in it, how do you live that down?
 Google surnames like: Goering, Hoess, Himmler, Eichmann, or Frank.
 What could you possibly accomplish that would push Hermann Göring down the rankings?

-The other thought I had was what if were kept ignorant of your famous ancestors?
+The other thought I had was what if you were kept ignorant of your famous ancestors?
 Ancestry.ca TV commercials are always encouraging you to join and look into your family’s past.
 Imagine discovering your father or grandfather ran a concentration camp?
 I’m not saying I have any sympathy for the Nazi’s themselves but how many generations have to pass before people are innocent of their forefather’s crimes and actions?

 Some of Hermann Göring’s descendants had themselves sterilized.
 How must it feel to want to end your family line, so no one shares your name?